zubxxr/distributed-multi-autonomous-vehicle-architecture/README.md

 1. **Set Distinct Goals**
    - **Vehicle 1:** use **Goal** tool and engage.
    - **Vehicle 2:** switch RViz to `/vehicle2` displays and use **Goal** tool again; then engage `/vehicle2`.

+## 4. Future Work & Extensions

+This framework was designed to be extended into additional autonomous driving capabilities beyond the current scope.
+Below are some potential directions for expansion.

+### 4.1 Automated Valet Parking (AVP) — Implemented
+This framework was already extened to develop a complete multi-vehicle AVP implementation, using namespaced Autoware stacks, Zenoh bridging, and parking goal execution.
+Source code and documentation: [Multi-Vehicle AVP Repository](https://github.com/zubxxr/multi-vehicle-avp)

+### 4.2 Adaptive Cruise Control (ACC)
+Enable vehicles to maintain safe distances from others by automatically adjusting their speed based on a detected lead vehicle.

+### 4.3 Cooperative Maneuvers
+Implement coordinated behaviors such as merging, overtaking, and intersection handling, where vehicles communicate to negotiate priority and avoid conflicts.

+### 4.4 Occlusion Handling
+Integrate strategies to detect and address occluded objects, using multiple viewpoints or predictive modeling to reduce blind spots and improve safety in complex environments.

+### 4.5 Distributed Image Stitching & Sensor Fusion
+Enable multiple vehicles or infrastructure-mounted cameras to share and combine visual or LiDAR data in real-time, creating a unified, high-coverage perception view that enhances detection accuracy and environmental awareness.

+### 4.6 Additional Ideas
+Further potential extensions, implementation strategies, and detailed discussions can be found in the *Future Work* section of the thesis paper. *(Reference: Thesis Section X.X)*

 ---